 - Brand name does not carry prestige and decades of quality sewing like Brother or Singer

 - Reviewers either love it or hate it.
 Make sure to test it out within the return period!

-The Varmax Mini Sewing machine is a miniature sewing machine and is not near as fully-featured as most full-size sewing machines.
-However, for an occasional user looking for a budget sewing machine, the Varmax mini sewing machine will not disappoint.
+The Varmax Mini sewing machine is a miniature sewing machine that is not nearly as fully featured as most full-size sewing machines.

-It only comes with a straight stitch and has no option for a reverse stitch.
-However, it does have a built-in lamp and thread cutter.
-Unlike modern sewing machines, the Varmax Mini gives you the option to sew with battery power.
-One nice feature for a miniature sewing machine is that sewing can be started with the included foot pedal or an on/off button.
+Also, unlike modern sewing machines, the Varmax Mini (and similar machines) allow you to sew with battery power.
+One nice feature of a miniature sewing machine is sewing can be started with the included foot pedal or an on/off button.

 - Super inexpensive

 - includes an extension table for a larger workspace